San Joaquin River Viaduct: History

-In 2012, the City of Fresno recommended building a through arch bridge with return arches to transition gracefully to the flanking box girder bridge segments, due to its visual appeal as a signature element along the northern approach to Fresno.
-However, conceptual drawings in 2016 showed a different arch structure lacking the return arch transitions.
+In 2012, the City of Fresno recommended building a through arch bridge with return arches to transition gracefully to the flanking box girder bridge segments and make it more visually appealing.
+However, conceptual drawings in 2016 showed a different arch structure that lacked the return arches.

-The bridge is part of Construction Package 1, the contract for which was awarded in August 2013.
+The bridge is part of CAHSR's Construction Package 1, the contract for which was awarded in August 2013.
 Preliminary statnamic load testing on the riverbed occurred in February 2015 to test the stability of the bridge foundation in an earthquake.
-Construction began in April 2016, and was expected to take 2–3 years to complete.
+Construction began in April 2016, and was expected to take two to three years.

-As of February 2019, crews were working over the San Joaquin River and making final preparations before placing concrete at the east archway of the viaduct.
+By February 2019, crews were working over the San Joaquin River and making final preparations before placing concrete at the east archway of the viaduct.
 The concrete placement was while crews continued forming up the west archway and building an additional scaffold.
 These arches act as a suspension bridge support for the bridge span over the river.
 The bridge was deemed completed in May 2021.